Bible Study Lessons from Genesis 18:16-33

-Pleading for Sodom is a story about Gods justice, mercy and patience.
+Pleading for Sodom is a story about God’s justice, mercy and patience.
+Abraham’s story serves as a reminder of the importance of having faith and that justice will eventually prevail.

-Is this city of sin really worth saving?
-Abraham thinks so but what about God?
+In truth, is this sinful city really worth saving?
+Abraham believed so but what about God?

-Our life lesson is that God is still waiting for us but He won’t wait forever.
+Our life lesson is that God still waits for us but He won’t wait forever.
+Ultimately, it’s up to each one of us to decide whether we take advantage of this opportunity to redeem ourselves.

 Justice for Sodom – Abraham Pleads His Case